openvinotoolkit/openvino_notebooks/notebooks/252-zeroscope-text2video/README.md

 We will use the first one.
 ## Notebook contents
-The tutorial constists of the following steps:
+The tutorial consists of the following steps:

 - Install and import required packages
 - Load the model